WhatsApp/erlfmt/doc/FormattingDecisionComments.md

     ).
 ```

-Option 3: Move all comments, when one column is violated?
+### Option 3: Move all comments, when one column is violated?

+This would be extremely complex to implement.
+Requiring us to invent another operator in the formatting algebra that is more than complex than the one for Option 2.

 ```erlang
 f() ->